 We promote safe sleep by training families on safe sleep practices and providing Pack ‘n Play cribs at no cost.

-In 2018, our advocacy team worked to strengthen newborn screening programs to ensure timely connection to healthcare services.
+In 2018, our advocacy team worked to strengthen newborn screening programs to ensure timely connection to healthcare.

 We partner with 349 schools and child care programs around the state to provide expert school nursing services to more than 77,000 children and young adults.

-We help kids develop healthy habits in nutrition and physical activity through cooking classes, bicycle programs and our Peak Champions summer camp for adolescents and teens at risk of summer weight gain.
+We help kids with nutrition and physical activity through cooking classes, bicycle programs and a summer camp for adolescents and teens at risk of summer weight gain.

 We partner with Aurora Public Schools to provide in-school programs for healthy eating, physical activity, mental health and injury prevention, as well as our specialized Medical Day Treatment program.